Production Set 14 // Ethics + Confidentiality

-The ethics of AI and GenAI in eDiscovery (April 2026)
+The ethics of AI and GenAI in eDiscovery, ABA 512 and the state bars.

 ABA Formal Opinion 512 (July 2024) confirmed what state bars had been saying for 18 months: the existing Model Rules apply to GenAI, and AI does not create new duties so much as it heightens the existing ones.
 In eDiscovery specifically, the relevant duties are competence, confidentiality, supervision, and candor.
 This page applies each to the eDiscovery context specifically.